bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 must have occurred already, so the `KillSwitch` that fired will not acquire `terminable`, and will return without ceremony.

+### Timeout in hostcall fault

+As promised, a note about what happens when a timeout occurs directly when a hostcall faults: since by definition the instance's `execution_domain` is `Domain::Hostcall`, the `KillSwitch` may or may not fire before the signal handler disables termination.
+Even if it does fire, it will lock the shared `execution_domain` and see `Domain::Hostcall`.
+It then will update this to `Domain::Terminated`, but since the hostcall will not resume, `end_hostcall` will never see that the instance should stop, and no further effect will be had.

 [1]: For exampe, the code we would _like_ to interrupt may hold locks, which we can't necessarily guarantee drop.
 In a non-locking example, the host code could be resizing a `Vec` shared outside that function, where interrupting the resize could yield various forms of broken behavior.

 [condvar]: https://doc.rust-lang.org/1.40.0/std/sync/struct.Condvar.html